davidshepherd7/electric-operator/README.md

 bitwise and), and `<`, `>` (comparision operators vs angle brackets).

-The following languages are supported but not extensively tested (as far as I know), please open an issue to let me know if you use them.
+The following languages are supported but not extensively tested, please open an issue to let me know how it goes if you use them.

 * Perl
 * Ruby
+* LaTeX

 ## Electric newlines